 Can you tell us something about his fascinating and incredible story?

-If you were to invent this guy for a novel, editors would say he's not believable.
+If you were to invent this guy for a novel, editors would say he’s not believable.
 From what we have learned so far, Joseph Gervais was a lawyer living in the French city of Lille.
 He was married and very active in lay Catholic organizations.
-Gervais got himself into debt, and created an elaborate con game to try and earn the money back.
+Gervais got himself into debt and created an elaborate con game to try and earn the money back.
 He must have spent a lot of time in Paris as well because he knows an incredible amount about the swinging nightlife of the period…those were the days of Moulin Rouge!
 Eventually, his con game was discovered, he was declared bankrupt, and a warrant was issued for his arrest.
 But he was gone!

 He shows up a few months later in the Mekong Delta using the name “Raquez,” and over the coming decade, he wrote three books and hundreds of newspaper articles and published hundreds of photographs of Indochina using that name.
 He moved in some of the highest circles of the French Concession in Shanghai as well as in Indochina, and in 1906, he was awarded a medal of honor by the French Ministry of War…all the time using the name “Alfred Raquez.”
 The indications are that when he died in early 1907, everyone still knew him by that name.

 This opens up all sorts of intriguing questions about who knew what and when and whether he was helped to maintain his secret identity by the French colonial propaganda machine in return for his contributions to its efforts or whether he fooled them all.
 His death is also mysterious.
 Officially, he died of smallpox, and there was a smallpox epidemic in Marseille, where he died, at the time.
 But rumors of suicide were also in the air.
 Did his wife confront him?
-Or a former creditor threaten to expose him?
-We don't know, and we may never know.
-It's the dark intrigue of a film noir, only in real life!
+Or a former creditor threatens to expose him?
+We don’t know, and we may never know.
+It’s the dark intrigue of a film noir, only in real life!

 What is the legacy of Alfred Raquez?

 Not much of anything.
 His travel book on Laos, Pages Laotiennes, published in 1902 (we are currently working on a translation for NIAS Press), is sometimes footnoted in studies of French Indochina, but otherwise, his writings are mostly forgotten.
-This is especially true of his first book of his travel through China.
+This is especially true of the first book of his travel through China.
 He is best known today for the nearly 200 postcards of Laos he produced for the 1906 Colonial Exposition in Marseille.
 These are still highly sought after by collectors, and it is due to postcard collectors that he is remembered at all.

 Can you tell us some details of his writing style?

-Readers will find that Raquez's style is incredibly modern.
-In advertisements for subscriptions to the book, he is described as being both "erudite" and "humorous," and much of that learning and humor still shines in the book.
+Readers will find that Raquez’s style is incredibly modern.
+In advertisements for subscriptions to the book, he is described as being both “erudite” and “humorous,” and much of that learning and humor still shines in the book.
 His use of irony is remarkable in a travel book of the period.
-He also is a great collector of ephemera such as newspaper clippings, menus and seating arrangements at banquets, as well as photographs and the stories and anecdotes concerning the people he encounters.
+He also is a great collector of ephemera such as newspaper clippings, menus, and seating arrangements at banquets, as well as photographs and the stories and anecdotes concerning the people he encounters.
 His writing is concise, often with single-sentence paragraphs that show him keeping a sharp eye out for the telling detail.
-There is also an emphasis on the personal experience.
+There is also an emphasis on personal experience.
 He relates his own sensations, including his bodily and emotive reactions to the environment, which give a sense of immediacy and dynamism to his writing that is not found in the works of his contemporaries.
 Raquez is masterful at synthesizing all this material into a narrative that keeps a brisk pace while still revealing telling details about traveling.